-The killer in the kitchen
+Stop the killer in the kitchen

-Scaling up to save lives
+Simple ideas to save lives

 Practical Action works directly with those affected by indoor smoke to cut indoor air pollution and improve health.
 We also work with governments and other agencies to scale up this approach beyond our own projects.

 The Nepali government has announced an ambition for all homes in Nepal to be smoke-free.
 And the Global Alliance for Clean Cookstoves aims to provide 100 million clean-burning stoves to households in Africa, Asia and South America by 2020.

 The message is spreading.
 World Health Organization (WHO) recently launched BreatheLife, a global communications campaign to increase public awareness of indoor air pollution as a major health and climate risk.

 For over 20 years Practical Action has been leading research into the effects of indoor air pollution, and advocating the large-scale changes that will save lives.

 The Poor People's Energy Outlook (PPEO) looks at the health and social impacts of relying on traditional sources of energy

 Practical Action Consulting's research has looked at the impacts of clean cooking solutions on women in South Asia

 Our 2004 report Smoke: The Killer in the Kitchen helped to start global action on indoor air pollution